MarkChenYutian/TartanHack-2022/README.md

-# TartanHack 2020 - The FenceS
+# TartanHack 2020 - The Fences

 ## How we Implement This Magical App?